 Management information purposes including risk assessment, performance reporting and management reporting.

 To promote our business, brands and products and measure the reach and effectiveness of our campaigns;

 To contact you with targeted advertising delivered online through social media and other platforms operated by other companies.
 You may receive advertising based on information about you that we have provided to the platform or because, at our request, the platform has identified you as having similar attributes to the individuals whose details it has received from us.
 To find out more, please refer to the information provided in the help pages of the platforms on which you receive advertising from us;

 We use this information in two ways:

-We identify links between your attributes and your behaviours and market to others with the same attributes, in our direct marketing campaigns and through targeted advertising delivered through our Digital Channels or third party platforms;
+We identify links between your attributes and your behaviours and market to others with the same attributes, in our direct marketing campaigns and through targeted advertising delivered through our Sites, Apps or third party platforms including social media channels;

 To support any potential company sale or acquisition;